drowrin/orpheus/content/posts/finally-playing-mass-effect/mass-effect-3.md

 I've delayed this review long enough, so I'm not going to go into detail here.

-This was the best of the series when it game to combat.
+This was the best of the series when it came to combat.
 The loadout system was fun, and I enjoyed being able to equip very few weapons to keep my power cooldowns as low as possible.
 I wanted to use Biotics as often as possible, and it was fun that it allowed me to build in that direction.